airshipit/shipyard/docs/source/client_user_guide.rst

   $ shipyard commit configdocs

-During this command, the other UCP components are contacted to validate the designs in Deckhand.
+During this command, the other Airship components are contacted to validate the designs in Deckhand.
 If the validations are not successful, Shipyard will not mark the revision as committed.